Kyle Wright, LMBT

-Clinical massage therapy, one of more than 80 different types of massages, uses touch to manipulate soft tissues throughout the human body.
+Clinical Massage Therapy, one of more than 80 different types of massages, uses manual touch to manipulate soft tissues throughout the human body.
 Patients seek massage therapists for a number of reasons, including decompressing tired muscles, reducing stress and supporting general health.

 Clinical massage therapy uniquely focuses on the treatment of soft tissue to maintain, develop, augment or rehabilitate the patient’s physical function.
 Clinical massage therapy can improve the functioning of joints and muscles, the healing process, metabolism and circulation.